almeidal11/apresentacao-sedes/README.md

 # apresentacao-sedes
-Repositório relacionado a apresentação do Git, GitHub
+Repositório relacionado a apresentação do Git, GitHub para a equipe SEDES